vahidhedayati/ajaxdependancyselection/README.md

 ```

-If however this was a multi nested dependency situation you could proceed to selectSecondary where this will update either a final call just like per above or call selectSeondary over and over again until nesting is completed with final select as above. again ensure you are making proper calls your optionKey and Value needs to match your own table naming convention or in simple terms
+If however this was a multi nested dependency situation you could proceed to selectSecondary where this will update either a final call just like per above or call selectSecondary over and over again until nesting is completed with final select as above. again ensure you are making proper calls your optionKey and Value needs to match your own table naming convention or in simple terms

 	<option value=YourDefindOptionKey>YourDefinedOptionValue</option>